GovReady/continuous-ato-kit/README-standalone.md

-# Running This Demo on Standalone Machines
+# Running This Kit On Separated Machines

 You can set this demo up on standalone machines (VMs at a hosting provider, physical servers, etc.) instead of Docker containers.